-4.3.4.1 Permissible Intersection Grades (Public Rights-of-Way)
+4.3.4.1 Permissible Intersection Grades

-Table 8 shows the maximum permissible grade at intersections.
+Table 7 shows the maximum permissible grade at intersections within Public right-of-way.
 These grades are maximum instantaneous profile or centerline grades for the stated distances (each side of the street) for the intersecting street.
 When the cross section varies, the maximum instantaneous grades are based off the centerline.